rafayet-git/Tetris-HD/README.md

 *5/26:*\
 I made the block go down every 60 seconds, display for score and game over case.

+*5/29:*\
+I added block previewing which shows how blocks will show when placed, and pressing spacebar will drop it down there.

 ### Wing Jiang

 *5/23:*\